ethanimproving/Family-Ideas/Parenting/Skills/Singing.md

 # Vocal Health

 The best Vocal Training app I've found on the market today is [Yousicion](https://yousician.com/lp/yousician-us).
-It is $140 for one year (much less than hiring a personal voice teacher, thanks to the [[Technology (Digital Revoution)|digital revolution]] making it possible to scale information limitlessly).
+It is $140 for one year (much less than hiring a personal voice teacher, thanks to the [[Technology (Digital Revolution)|digital revolution]] making it possible to scale information limitlessly).
 Here are some vocal health exercises to keep you from straining your voice.

 ## Sirening